PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/WildItemFarmer.md

 # Wild Item Farmer

+*Note that the primary use of this program is to exploit a glitch in game version 3.0.0.
+It is likely that this glitch will be patched in the future.*

 ## Program Description

 This is an experimental program to *help* farm the version 3.0.0 item duplication glitch.
 Though in theory, this program can be used to farm any item held by a wild Pokémon.